An EAPI:Invalid nonce error indicates that an API request was received with a repeated or lower than expected nonce value.

-Since the nonce must increase with every request, you may run into problems when trying to make simultaneous requests (or requests in rapid succession).
-Requests might not arrive in the same order they were sent, and if the second request (with a higher nonce) arrives before the first request (with a lower nonce), the first request will be rejected when it finally arrives.
+As an example, two simultaneous API requests might not arrive in the intended order, and if the second request (with a higher nonce) arrives before the first request (with a lower nonce), the first request would be rejected when it finally arrives.

 Note that frequent invalid nonce errors will ultimately cause your API requests to be temporarily locked out (for 15 minutes), hence invalid nonce errors should not simply be ignored.

 Some potential solutions for invalid nonce errors are as follows:

 - Create multiple API keys and use a different key for each simultaneous request, each device/app, each trading bot, etc. Each API key has its own separate nonce value, so the order in which API requests arrive would no longer be an issue.

 - Increase the nonce resolution so as to allow additional requests during the same time frame (increasing the nonce resolution from milliseconds to tenths of milliseconds, for example).